isomerpages/nparks-gardening/page-index/programming/_posts/2024-05-09-post-Managing tenure and rental for allotment garden plots.md

 <br>
 <h4>Tenure timelines</h4>
 <p>As plants take time to grow, most rental tenures will be between 2 - 3 years.
 During this period, gardeners can grow  plants and build structures that are within the rules of the garden.</p>
-<p>However, gardeners will need to return the plot in its original state to prepare it for the next gardener. </p>
+<p>However, gardeners will need to return the plot in its original state to prepare it for the next gardener.
+Managing agents should initiate transition planning at least 3 to 6 months before the end of the tenure period.
+This could involve recruiting for new gardeners to join or for existing gardeners to renew their tenure, as per the community's rules. </p>

 <br>